jayrodge/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are six German traffic signs that I found on the web:
 <p align="center">
   <img width="100" height="100" src='./signs/1.png'>
   <img width="100" height="100" src='./signs/2.png'>